Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 - **employees**: makes the system works
   - **devs** and **engineers**: architect the systems
   - **sales** and **marketing**: only interact with the system
-- **partners**: do some part of the job for the company, they have some rights to write inforamtion on your data
+- **partners**: do some part of the job for the company, they have some rights to write information on your data
 - **administrators**: someone who has the access to everything

-We saw that there are many permissions on what it's possible to do, for this reason there are audit files, which allow to check who did what on which resource.
+We saw that there are many permissions on what it's possible to do, for this reason there are audit files, which allow checking who did what on which resource.

-In spite of all theese complex scenarios OAuth 2.0 + OIDC allows to manage those scenarios, the standard accomodates all those things.
+In spite of all these complex scenarios OAuth 2.0 + OIDC allows managing those scenarios, the standard accommodates all those things.

 # Spring Security

-Common Web App vunlerability:
+Common Web App vulnerability:

 - **broken authentication**: password easily guessable, not renewed periodically
 - **session fixation**: steal a cookie to impersonate someone else
-- **cross-site scripting (XSS)**: js from client a site invoking js from another site
+- **cross-site scripting (XSS)**: JS from client a site invoking JS from another site
-- **cross-site request forgery (CSRF)**: making a http request from a website to another website where we already have stored cookies, e.g. amazon one-click button is just a POST request, if we are on another website we can call that endpoint and the request will be successful because the browser will already have the cookies
+- **cross-site request forgery (CSRF)**: making an HTTP request from a website to another website where we already have stored cookies, e.g. Amazon one-click button is just a POST request, if we are on another website we can call that endpoint and the request will be successful because the browser will already have the cookies
-- **sensitive data exposure**: committed passwords on github, sensitive information in public logs, configuration
+- **sensitive data exposure**: committed passwords on GitHub, sensitive information in public logs, configuration
 - **lack of method access control**: allowing code injection to be performed
-- **using dependencies with known vulnerabilities**: like `log4j` library, it's important to continously update our dependency
+- **using dependencies with known vulnerabilities**: like `log4j` library, it's important to continuously update our dependency

-By using the spring framework we can use **spring security**, it is a declarative framework built aroud our application.
+By using the spring framework we can use **spring security**, it is a declarative framework built around our application.
 This is available both for servlet (Servlet filter) and reactor.
-Inspect the request bu using a method and call the next **chain** (next filter), we can also use that inspection on outgoing traffic, this is called **perimetral defence**.
+Inspect the request but using a method and call the next **chain** (next filter), we can also use that inspection on outgoing traffic, this is called **perimetral defence**.
 It's also possible aspects to wrap our service methods, and we can specify who is allowed to access those resources using `@PreAuthorize` and `@PostAuthorize`, this is what is called **volumetric defence**.

 Both `Filters` and `Aspects` are governed by set of **Security Configuration**.
 To include security we need to add the `spring-boot-starter-security` dependency.
-By default this plugin renders our application unusable, because it requires a login to be used, it can be configured further.
+By default, this plugin renders our application unusable, because it requires a login to be used, it can be configured further.
 Other dependencies are `spring-boot-starter-oauth2-*`, which allows us to use **OAuth2** login methods.
 We can also specify some `Filters` to check what comes inside the `Controller`s and what goes out of them.

 Terminology:

 - `Principal`: user, system or device acting in the system
 - `Authentication`: contains information about the current logged user
-- `Credentials`: whatever is used by a `Principal` to proof it's identity
+- `Credentials`: whatever is used by a `Principal` to proof its identity
-- `Authorization`: wether or not to give access of a certain action or resource to a `Principal`
+- `Authorization`: whether to give access of a certain action or resource to a `Principal`
-- `Secured Resource`: urls that we want to protect using various kind of restrictions
+- `Secured Resource`: URLs that we want to protect using various kind of restrictions
 - `GrantedAuthority`: the set of actions that can be performed, any `Principal` can be assigned to a set of `GrantedAuthority` (like the authorizations on a Linux file).
 - `SecurityContext`: stores information of the authenticated user, in Spring this context is bound to a thread which it knows who is invoking that function.